Customer Loyalty

 The richness of language gives you clues about emotional bonds that binary metrics might miss.

-Emotional loyalty ultimately shows up in behaviour—and in your bottom line.
+Emotional loyalty ultimately shows up in customer behaviour and in your bottom line.
 Tracking Customer Lifetime Value (CLV) helps quantify the impact of your emotional loyalty initiatives.

 Compare CLV between customer segments with different engagement patterns.
 You'll often find that emotionally engaged customers show dramatically higher lifetime value through: